RhetTbull/s3dict/README.md

 *Optional arguments*
    - `autosave`: must be `bool`, default is False -- setting this to True causes every update to the underlying dictionary to be immediately serialized to S3
    - `data`: python dictionary used to initialize data
+   - `default`: python dictionary used to initialize data if the file does not already exist in the S3 bucket

 ```python
 S3Dict.save()